MicrosoftDocs/power-platform/power-platform/guidance/coe/setup-core-components.md

 - CLEANUP HELPER – Check Deleted (PVA)
 - CLEANUP HELPER – Power Apps User Shared With

-If you get an error turning on the flow, you may need to set the [run only users](TODO):
+If you get an error turning on the flow, you may need to set the [run only user properties](faq.md#set-flow-run-only-users-properties) of the flow.

 ## Turn on setup flows